Claude Code

 Strengths

 Claude Code is unusually effective at multi-file edits, cleanup passes, test scaffolding, and “read the system before touching it” tasks.
-It tends to do better than autocomplete-centric tools when a task requires tracing code paths, inspecting configuration, and iterating on failures in context.
-The terminal-first design is also a real advantage if your workflow already lives in git, shells, and build tooling instead of a proprietary cloud workspace.
+It tends to outperform autocomplete-centric tools when the job requires tracing code paths, inspecting configuration, and iterating against failures in context.
+The terminal-first design is a genuine advantage if your workflow already lives in git, shells, and build tooling rather than a proprietary cloud workspace.

 Limitations

 It still has the standard agentic-coding failure modes: overconfident edits, unnecessary churn, and occasional “finished the task you asked for, not the task you meant” behavior.
-Anthropic’s own docs around costs are also a useful warning sign here.
-Heavy usage can add up quickly in larger codebases, and for organizations the economics depend on how often people run long sessions or automation-heavy flows.
+More autonomy does not remove the need for architecture judgment, security review, or rollback discipline.

 Practical Tips

 Use CLAUDE.md aggressively.
-This is one of the biggest leverage points in the tool because it lets you pin repo conventions, architecture boundaries, and review expectations directly into the workflow.
-Ask for a plan before implementation on anything non-trivial, then push it through one bounded slice at a time.
-That keeps diffs understandable and makes it easier to catch when the agent is drifting.
+This is still one of the biggest leverage points because it lets you pin repo conventions, architecture boundaries, and review expectations directly into the workflow.
+Ask for a plan before implementation on anything non-trivial, then push one bounded slice at a time.
+That keeps diffs understandable and makes it easier to catch drift early.

 Verdict

 Claude Code is one of the strongest terminal-native coding agents available right now.
-It is best for developers who already work comfortably in the shell, review diffs seriously, and want a fast implementation partner rather than a flashy autocomplete demo.
+It is best for developers who already work comfortably in the shell, review diffs seriously, and want a fast implementation partner with better support for long-running work and explicit review passes than most terminal agents currently offer.